 - You provide the purchase code, quantity and delivery date, and OCM will coordinate the print job.

-For their full policy, photo release form and reprint information, visit Photo Services.
+- For UD’s full photo policy, photo release form and reprint information, visit Photo Services.

 Model Release forms:

-- Remember to edit, and edit fully.
+- Keep it short.
 For every 30 minutes you spend writing, invest another 60 in reviewing and reducing the length of your work.
 If they are interested, tell them how to get more detail.

 - Include a call to action, every time, so the reader knows what you want from them and how to get it.

 Want proof that this works?